Rural Border Health – Organizations

 Comprises Women's Health, Diversity and Inclusion Management, and Minority Health and Health Equity.
 Works to reduce and eliminate health disparities and advance health equity.
 Ensures all CDC programs address health disparities at all levels, including rural health disparities, through planning, performance, accountability, and program evaluation.

 An organization that builds on community strengths to improve health in farmworker and border communities.
-Their programs provide peer health education, increase access to health resources and bring community members together with health providers, employers and policymakers to create positive changes.
+Their programs provide peer health education, increase access to healthcare, and bring community members together with health providers, employers and policymakers to create positive changes.

 New Mexico Office of Border Health